-Whether you’re in the mood for a burrito, salad, quesadilla, or rice, this copycat Chipotle Black Bean recipe is definitely going to take your meal to a whole ‘nother level.
+Whether you’re in the mood for a burrito, salad, quesadilla, or rice, this copycat Chipotle black bean soup recipe is definitely going to take your meal to a whole ‘nother level.

 The healthy Mexican dish is extremely easy to make and only needs a few ingredients: black beans and some spices.

 When it comes to amazing soup recipes, this is one you’ll want to keep on hand!